 What I’ve learned and what is absolutely the case is that those opportunities are hidden there waiting for us if we only knew how to access them.
 That’s what I keep reminding myself of when I’m close to that edge, that this world, the way the universe is literally constructed, is one of infinite possibility.
 It’s up to our choices and how we choose to operate our businesses and live our lives to step into that.
 It’s waiting for us.

-How do we encourage people to think about and be curious about work more collaboratively for greater impact?
+How do we encourage people to think about and be curious about working more collaboratively for greater impact?

 How do we stay committed amid so much change?